 To truly get to grips with this “River of Life”, you need to get on it.
 Take your pick from navigating its rapids on a white-water rafting experience or sipping a few cocktails on a languid river cruise, both will definitely have you enjoying life’s best bits.

-Being the home to one of the world’s greatest natural phenomenon definitely puts the Zambezi up there as a site to tick off that ever-growing bucket-list.
-To take in its fast-flowing waters, simply add Victoria Falls as a location onto either of our Classic or Garden Route base itineraries.
-To map out your perfect holiday, simply head over to our itinerary builder now.
+Being the home to one of the world’s greatest natural phenomenons definitely puts the Zambezi up there as a site to tick off that ever-growing bucket-list.
+To take in its fast-flowing waters, simply add Victoria Falls to any of our South Africa itineraries.

 Forming a free-flowing, natural border between Zambia and Zimbabwe.

 Grab lunch at the Lookout Cafe for the best views of Zambezi River’s turbulent rapids.

 As you're getting in, you'll need a good head for heights as it’s likely that you’ll be taking in this sight from the top of a dramatic gorge.

 We make planning and customising your holiday simple.